16 Best Waterfalls in Oklahoma

 So often the names of waterfalls perfectly describe what you can expect to see, and Natural Falls in West Siloam Springs, Oklahoma is no different.
 The towering, 77-foot-high waterfall is one of the main features in Natural Falls State Park, and it is one of the most prominent waterfalls in the state.
 It is known for its crystal-clear water and pristine beauty.

 Natural Falls is located in northeast Oklahoma close to the Arkansas border.
 The rushing water pushes through boulders in the Ozark Highlands before plummeting over the cliff.
-While you cannot swim directly below the falls, there are other spots close to the falls where swimming is allowed.
+You can access great views of the plunging water from platforms above and below the waterfall.

 6. Bricktown Falls